meltano/meltano/docs/src/docs/architecture.md

 ## Meltano Model

 Meltano Models allow you to define your data model and interactively generate SQL so that you can easily analyze and visualize it in Meltano UI.

+An *analysis model* is an interchangeable term for *meltano model*.

 ### Discover Available Models